minister19/RL_pytorch_shared/Diaries.md

 - python render functions are power-consuming, disable if necessary.
 - For TD3, .critic_learn() by random critic, .actor_learn() by best critic, to achieve better control target, and to avoid local optima.

+### 2021-12-15 Shawn: works on A2C.

+- It seems for A2C, larger gamma is good, and larger lr is good for faster convergence.
+- policy-based model (A2C) and value-based model (DQN) can cross evaluate.

+### 2021-12-16 Shawn: works on A2C.

+- It seems for A2C, positive reward is better.
+And larger lr at beginning and smaller lr afterwards is best.
+- For A2C, larger entropy leads to exploration/oscillation.